Few dishes are as cherished to Dominicans as Pasteles en Hoja It is an essential component of the Christmas and New Year's Eve feast.

 Some people use unripe bananas instead of plantains, some reject using auyama as blasphemous, and anything in between.
 There is no one right way to make pasteles, and that's a great thing, we all like different things.

 The main objective in my writing this recipe is that I want pasteles that are creamy, soft.
 Many pasteles turn out so hard it's like eating a boiled green plantain.
 Not this one.
-Don't be afraid when the batter seem a bit too runny, this is important, it's what will result in the kind of soft, juicy pasteles most people prefer.
+Don't be afraid when the batter seems a bit too runny, this is important, it's what will result in the kind of soft, juicy pasteles most people prefer.

 We'd love to hear the tips you swear by for great pasteles, so let us know in the comments!